-Are you or an adult you know, experiencing loneliness and want to get out in the community but lack the confidence to do so?
+Are you or someone you know, experiencing loneliness?
+Would you like to get out and about and make friends, but lack the confidence to do so?

-The Community Connectors could help.
-Community Connectors provide short term support, usually about 6-8 weeks, to help individuals take the first steps to getting out and about in their community.
+Community Connectors could help.
+We provide short term support, usually about six-eight sessions, to help individuals (aged 18+) take the first steps to getting out and about in their local community.

 Holli, 29 from Fratton, wanted to join a confidence building course but needed help to take the first steps.
 She said: